Neal Shapiro: Career with WNET

 In January 2008 Shapiro was named CEO of WNET public television.
 According to Forbes magazine, one of his first moves was to start the programs "Sunday Arts, which features the great museum exhibits, films, galleries and performances going on in New York City, and ...
 Reel 13, which air[ed] on Saturday nights and pair[ed] a classic movie with an indie film and a short film created by [their] viewers".

 Shapiro created the news program Worldfocus as a public television owned news broadcast in lieu of the prior practice of airing foreign news programs on American public television, saying that, "it’s good for public television to have a show that belongs to public television ...
 Are we taking a chance?
 Absolutely; that’s what innovation is about."
 The show ran from 2009 to 2010, receiving internal financing as well as funding from The Peter G. Peterson Foundation.
 He also oversaw the sale of the public television news coverage paper Current, a public media-focused trade publication, to the American University School of Communication, saying, according to the New York Times that "he found it odd for his organization to publish a paper" about its own industry.
 In 2011 Shapiro led the bid to manage New Jersey’s public television station that was then renamed NJTV, which brought New Jersey public television under the same umbrella.

 Other programs Shapiro commissioned include New York War Stories, New York Goes to War, Need to Know, and A Cry for Help: A Generation at Risk?, in addition to the expansion of the network's classic movie slots to include more recent independent pictures that appeal to a younger audience.

+On January 13, 2026, Shapiro announced that he will retire as the President and CEO of The WNET Group.
+He was succeeded by Edward O'Keefe which O'Keefe took on the role on September 21.
+Shapiro became President Emeritus of the station and is expected to retire at the end of the year.